MusicFlix/project-frontend/README.md

 MusicFlix is a fast communications message board that allows users to listen, watch, and talk about the current music video being played.

 ### It's Simple!!!
 First create an account.
-Then you have access to and abundant resource of music.
+Then you have access to an abundant resource of music.
 Click on the desired music video, press play, and take a chill pill.
 If desired you can leave comments about the video and talk to other users logged in.